-2. One complete set of official transcripts of all college work attempted are required, and must be sent to:
+2. One complete set of official transcripts of all college work attempted are required, and must be uploaded to CSU Apply System.

 3. Graduate Management Admission Test (GMAT) or Graduate Records Examination (GRE) scores must be forwarded directly from the GMAC or ETS, to the College of Business Administration Graduate Programs Office.
 The GMAT code for the CBA MS or MBA Programs is 364-M9-69.
 The GRE Institutional code for all programs is 8848, Dept. Code is 4201.
 Test scores over 5 years old will not be considered.